 If no recent laboratory results are available, blood samples may be collected.

-You will be given a surgical gown.
+You will be given a surgical gown to wear.
 Shortly before the procedure, you can be provided with a tablet to help you relax.
-The nurse will place an IV line in your arm to administer medication, should that be necessary.
+The nurse will place an IV line in your arm for the administration of medication, should that be necessary.

-You will be placed on the treatment table.
+You take place on the examination table.
 Ten adhesive electrodes are placed to monitor your heart rhythm.
 An area of skin measuring 5 by 5 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 Local anaesthesia (general anaesthesia may be given, if requested) is given and then a vein (or possible an artery) is poked, giving access to electrical catheters, which are led up into the heart.
-With the help of X-ray, the position of the catheters can be confirmed.
+With the help of X-rays, the position of the catheters can be confirmed.

 The procedure lasts approximately an hour, after which the catheters are removed.
-A compression bandage will be placed on the groin.
+Manual pressure will be applied to the groin and a compression bandage will be fitted.
 You will need to remain in bed with the compression bandage on for 8 to 24 hours.
-This determines the duration of your admission.
+This determines the duration of your hospitalisation.

-In order to prevent infection, you are advised to refrain from bathing for the first two days (but you may shower).
+In order to prevent infection, it is recommended that you not bathe for the first two days (but you may shower).
 During the first week, heavy duty at work or physical exertion is not advisable.

 What are the risks?What are the risks?

 The procedures has very few risks.
 Not only can the heart rhythm disturbances be triggered, they can also be eliminated.
 You may have bleeding at the site in the groin.
 This is best avoided by using a strong bandage and by lying flat.